UTDallasEPICS/Soccer-Robot-Web/README.md

 #### Option #1

-- Copy your mentor's .env file into the root directory.
+- Copy your mentor's .env file into the root directory

 #### Option #2

-- Create an .env file in the root directory.
-Fill with necessary information based on **.env.example**.
+- Create an .env file in the root directory
+- Fill with necessary information based on **.env.example**

 #### Some notes